davidou997/sysc-4906/README.md

     │       └── visualize.py
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

+Cleaning Instructions
+---
+The cleaning process will clean a CSV file in the data/raw folder and export the results as a CSV file in the data/processed folder.
+The raw CSV files will need to be placed into the data/raw folder to begin with.
+To clean the raw CSV data in the data/raw folder:
+1. Navigate to the src/data folder of the local repository via a terminal
+2. Run the following command ```python clean.py [raw_filename] [cleaned_filename]```.
+Replace ```[raw_filename]``` with the filename of the raw CSV file and ```[cleaned_filename]``` with the name of the exported cleaned CSV file, both without the square brackets.
+For example, ```python clean.py 2016_raw.csv 2016_cleaned.csv``` would clean the data in a file called 2016_raw.csv and export the cleaned data in to CSV file called 2016_cleaned.csv in the data/processed folder.

 Columns of Cleaned Data
 ---